Passive SSL Decryption

 To configure passive SSL Decryption on V Series 2, follow the steps given below:

-Prerequisite: Register the nodes on the Monitoring Domain.
+Prerequisite: Register the nodes on the AnyCloud Monitoring Domain using the VMware ESXi host.
 Refer Configure GigaVUE V Series Nodes using VMware ESXi for more detailed information.

 To upload an SSL private key, do the following: